tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 For example, one of the chapters in the *New Plastic in Painting* series of articles is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*

 The [wikipedia page for Neoplasticism](https://en.wikipedia.org/wiki/Neoplasticism) hints at this idea, stating that "every artist manipulates reality to produce an aesthetically pleasing, artfully pleasing whole."
-But I always wanted to see an actual definition of what he means by it and not have to wonder and guess.
+This gives us a sense of what he meant by the term, but it would be nice to see an actual definition of it and not have to wonder and guess.

 ## Plastic This, Plastic That

 In the first twelve paragraphs of his "little work" *The New Art -- The New Life: The Culture of Pure Relationships,* Mondrian uses the term fifteen times.
-The word appears with a qualifier in each of these occurrences:
+In each of these occurrences the word appears with a qualifier:

 - "plastic means" occurs 7 times
 - "plastic expression" occurs 5 times